Sun, Sand, Sea: What to Do in Seaside, Florida

 I can see why, too.
 The combination of Prosecco and sweet coconut water was spot on.
 It felt cool and refreshing, but also nourishing.
 Coconut water is crazy good for you after all.
 Plus there’s the added thrill of drinking out of a coconut, which made me feel very tropical.

 3. Grab a Bite.

 One thing you’ll notice as you come into Seaside’s main square is that there is no shortage of places to eat.
 There’s also a lot of shopping available, but that’s not what strikes my fancy.
 The best way to enjoy Seaside’s restaurant scene, however, is to get a table with a view of the water.
-Cait and I ate at the Pizza Bar and Trattoria (an offshoot of the much larger Bud and Alley’s) for lunch and snagged a couple of Aperol Spritz while we were at it.
+Cait and I ate at the Pizza Bar and Trattoria (an offshoot of the much larger Bud and Alley’s) for lunch and snagged a couple of Aperol Spritzes while we were at it.
 The delicious food and drink, cool ocean breeze, and stunning view made the perfect combination.

 Later, we were taking a final turn about the square before heading back to the car.
 The Great Southern Cafe happened to have their Happy Hour menu on display.
 Half off wine and cocktails, $3 beer, and $10 for a dozen oysters on the half-shell.
 I think you know what happened next.
 That’s the thing about Seaside.
 You think you’re ready to leave, and it draws you back in again.
 Twelve oysters, some pinot grigio, and an hour later, I found myself wondering if we should just stay for the sunset.

-Unfortunately we really didn’t have time for that.
+Unfortunately we didn’t have time for that.
 But I can’t wait to get back to Seaside, Florida to discover what else there is to see and do.
 I really think I’ve only scratched the surface.